 They may be our best friends, but dogs are still animals and they can bite.
-If you, your child, or someone else you care for has suffered a dog bite injury, contact an experienced dog bite injury lawyer in Macon, GA for a free legal consultation.
+If you, your child, or someone else you care for has suffered a dog bite injury, contact an experienced Macon dog bite injury lawyer for a free legal consultation.
 In fact, dogs bite about 4.5 million Americans every year, half of them children, between ages 5 and 9.
 One out of every five of those bites causes an injury that requires medical attention, according to the Centers for Disease Control.
 Children are also more likely than adults to be injured by a dog bite.

 Injuries from canine attacks can be minor – scratches, cuts, lacerations, abrasions and bruises; however, more severe injuries, such as puncture wounds, nerve damage, tissue loss, neck and spinal cord injuries, infections and brain injury, can also occur.
 Many attacks can leave the victim disfigured, with bone fractures and/or breakages.
 These life altering injuries can devastate the lives of both the victims and their families forever.

 Dog bites and canine attacks can also be fatal.
 Many injuries can require costly medical treatments and/or reconstructive surgeries.
 The physical disfigurement, intense pain and severe emotional distress can take a huge financial and psychological toll on the victim.